gggraph/Genesis/README.md

 ## Data structure

-Even if the Genesis blockchain solution doesn't treat with object-oriented programming, using raw bytes pointer to craft.
-Its blocks, transactions and tokens can be represented as following table :
+Even if the Genesis blockchain solution doesn't treat with object-oriented programming, its blocks, transactions and tokens can be represented as following table :

 ##### Block structure